karabaja4/firefox-socket-control/README.md

 ## Usage

-### Using attached `firefox-socket-control` script
+### Using the attached `firefox-socket-control` script

-The script opens a new Firefox window if no parameters are provided, or opens a new tab for each URL parameter:
+The script opens a New Window if no parameters are provided, or opens a New Tab for each URL parameter:

 ```bash
 # new window